trussworks/trussels-guide/docs/trussels.md

 They are all great and approachable.

-## Group: Truss Leadership Team (formerly "Bubble Prince")
+## Group: Truss Leadership Team
-Bubble Prince is the term formerly used for the Truss leadership team; it includes the founding team and:
+The Truss leadership team includes the founding team and:

 * **Andrew Hughey** Director of Product Management.
 * **Jeremy Avnet** Director of Infrastructure Engineering.